aaditep/aadioptimize/README.md

 F_min=0.5 #minimum fot adaptive Scaling Factor F_const=0.32  # Scaling factor should be constant if only 1-2 dimensonal function.

 #Paramaters for adaptive crossover probability.
+Usually between 0-1.
+Since this example is for 507 evaluations then
+#by trial and error these settings worked pretty well.
 P_c_min=1.7
 P_c_max=1.9
 #THe function aadioptimiz is the function itself it takes arguments
 #in same order as the problem settings.
+It returns number of evaaluations
-It returns best fitness function value and the
+#best fitness function value and optimum location.
-#optimum location
 N,best_of_f, globopt = main(N,N_p,T,lb,ub,prob,N_vars,F_min,F_const,P_c_min,P_c_max)

+# A d
 #Found optimization location
 found_loc =globopt
 #Known location